 - Sexting

-Words excite our imagination and the imagination is the birthplace of fantasies.
+Words excite our imagination, and the imagination is the birthplace of fantasies.
 Though it’s not a direct path towards communicating a fantasy, it is a way to set the stage for it.
-Since it’s all in the realm of imaginary, you can slowly bring in the elements of your fantasy and check for your partner’s reaction.
+Since it’s all in the realm of imagination, you can slowly bring in the elements of your fantasy and check for your partner’s reaction.
 Pace your sharing to fit your level of comfort.

 Sex Education

-The more we know about the value of sharing fantasies, the more likely we are to be receptive towards hearing one.
+The more we know about the value of sharing fantasies, the more likely we will be receptive to hearing one.

 - Attend a Workshop, Lecture or a Class

 Are there any workshops on Intimacy and Sex you can sign up for together?
-They are a great way to battle ignorance and bring the topic of importance of sharing fantasies.
-The bigger swinger conventions offer a wide variety of these in case you can’t find a local opportunity or are afraid of attending locally.
+They are a great way to battle ignorance and bring up the topic of sharing fantasies.
+The bigger swinger conventions offer a wide variety of these if you can’t find a local opportunity or are afraid of attending locally.

 - Watch or Talk about Porn